Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% and the single parameter 'agent_id' is well-described as a 0x-prefixed agent address.
-The description adds no new meaning beyond what the schema provides, placing it at baseline 3.
+Schema description coverage is 100% for the single parameter (agent_id), with a clear description in the schema.
+The tool description adds no additional parameter semantics beyond what the schema already provides.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.